AlexanderAlatorreGovea/tyler-mginness-course/README.md

 This is a repo to go over some of the main hook concepts based on a course by Tyler McGinnes.
+I added more files to practice custom hooks.